Regency Square Mall (Jacksonville): History

+Early years

-Regency Square Mall was a $12 million project of Regency Centers, constructed at an expanse of sand dunes.
-It initially featured two anchor stores: national chain JCPenney, and regional chain May Florida, along with an inline location of regional department store chain Ivey's.
+Regency Square was constructed at a cost of $12 million by Regency Centers, on what had been sand dunes.
+It opened on March 2, 1967, with two anchor stores (JCPenney and May Cohens), along with an inline location of regional department store chain Ivey's.
 The mall also included a Woolworth dime store as a junior anchor, as well as a cafeteria-style Piccadilly restaurant.
 In out parcels, the single-screen (later twinned) Regency Cinema opened on the northeast corner of the property, and Annie Tiques bar and restaurant opened on the southwest corner.

-1970s

-According to an Urban Land Institute study published by the Florida Times-Union in 1979, it was one of the most profitable retail centers in the nation, with yearly average sales of $156/ft² versus a national average of $88/ft².
+According to an Urban Land Institute study published by the Florida Times-Union in 1979, it was one of the most profitable retail centers in the nation, with yearly average sales of $156/ft^{2} versus a national average of $88/ft^{2}.
 To give back to the community, the mall operators turned over thousands of dollars in coins from their decorative fountains to charities.
 All types of social events, from art, shows to science fairs to horticultural exhibits were held there.

-1980s

 In 1981, a $30 million major expansion nearly doubled the size of the mall, adding Sears and an anchor store sized pad for a relocated Ivey's.
-The former Ivry's became Furchgott's, and the existing May store was also enlarged.
+The former Ivey's became Furchgott's, and the existing May store was also enlarged.
 As a result of this expansion, the mall comprised two separate segments: the original mall between JCPenney and May Florida, and the new segment between May Florida and Sears.
-Furchgott's was closed in 1985 when the chain merged with Stein Mart.
-Unlike the other Furchgott's stores, the one at Regency Square did not become a Stein Mart, as the mall management considered the chain too low-end for the mall.
-A food court and a six-screen AMC theater was added midway along the east wing.
-The southwest outparcel was removed to make room for the expansion, requiring Annie Tiques to open a new location years later at the Jacksonville Landing when it opened in 1987.
-May Cohen’s briefly operated as May Florida before being converted to Baton Rouge-based Maison Blanche in July 1988.
+Furchgott's closed in 1985, when the chain merged with Stein Mart.
+The Regency Square location did not become a Stein Mart, as mall management considered the chain too low-end.
+A food court and a six-screen AMC theater was added, midway along the east wing.
+The southwest outparcel was removed, to make room for the expansion, requiring Annie Tiques to open a new location at the Jacksonville Landing in 1987.
+May Cohen's briefly operated as May Florida, before being converted to Baton Rouge-based Maison Blanche in July 1988.